TV Series Review

 One bright, sunny, normal morning, a big invisible bubble covers the entire community of Chester's Mill.
 No one knows what caused it.
 No one knows how to make it go away.
 All anyone is sure of is that it's a big pain (especially for a particularly unfortunate cow that was in exactly the wrong place when the bubble descended).
 No one on the outside (including most of the town's policemen, firemen and civic leaders, who were away when the dome came down) can get in.
 And folks on the inside can't get out.
 It's as if someone put a horrific twist on that old Las Vegas marketing slogan: What happens in Chester's Mill stays in Chester's Mill.

-That's unfortunate, because there's a lot of bad stuff happening in Chester's Mill right now—some caused by the dome itself, some by the duplicitous people it surrounds.
-A teen girl has been kidnapped and imprisoned by her one-time boyfriend.
-Murders have been committed.
-A councilman seems bent on creating a temporary dictatorship, enforced by executions.
+That's unfortunate, because there's a lot of bad stuff happening in Chester's Mill right now—some caused by the dome itself, some by the duplicitous residents it surrounds.
+People have been murdered.
+Houses have been destroyed.
+A number of the townspeople have been stuck in Matrix-like cocoons for what seemed like a year to them, living totally different lives and becoming totally different people.

 That dangerous and invisible barrier, meanwhile, seems to have a certain intelligence and morality connected to it, and as such it "encourages," shall we say, its tightly held hostages to see things through the same lens.
 It has chosen certain leaders to do its bidding.
 It has set "rules" in place.
 And woe to those that try to undermine its wishes ... not that some won't try.

 Under the Dome, based on the novel by Stephen King, has snagged strong ratings and a smattering of critical praise.
 And the show is indeed everything that it's billed to be: a creepy, salacious summertime thrill ride.
-But while some TV critics have embraced words such as creepy and salacious with gusto, the rest of us should really be holding them a little farther away from our hearts.
+But while some TV critics have embraced words such as creepy and salacious with gusto, we should really be holding them a little farther away from our hearts.

 The creepy part of the equation is the sheer number of potential sociopaths who were apparently trapped within that giant lid.
 It may not be as disturbing as The Following or Hannibal, but it's plenty dark and foreboding nonetheless.

 That grim landscape is further pocked by sex, violence and gore.
 People and animals are grotesquely injured and killed.
-Characters have some pretty lewd sexual encounters.
+Characters have some pretty lewd sexual encounters (and some homosexual couples have wandered through at times, too).
 The early-on kidnapping sequence blends sex and violence.
-A key out-of-town family, trapped while traveling through, boasts a lesbian couple.
 The language can be quite harsh.
-And drug use has also played a disquieting role.
+Drug use has also played a disquieting role.

 That sounds about right.
 We'd add, of course, that parents should be in the room for this one—even if it's just long enough to turn the television off.